callmecavs/bricks.js/README.md

 // call the update method, using an existing instance instance.update()

-// fired when newly added elements have been packed instance.on('update', () => {
+// fired when new elements have been packed instance.on('update', () => {
   // ...
 })